julianduque/mlh-blog-demo/README.md

 npm install pg fastify-postgres
 ```

 11. Then we register it on app.js and use connectionString which contains the url with the username, password, server, port & database name for this postgresql base that we are going to access.
+We use a remote postgresql db and we pull this info from Heroku. process.env meanse we are getting DATABASE_URL from the enviroment.
+So we need to load this info into the enviroment when we are running our application.
+But since we don't have that info locally we will fetch the remote configuration and put it in our local enviroment.

 ``` js
   // Register fastify-postgres